-- (1) AO FANNING.
-The AO includes the landmass, national air space and territorial waters of the BX island of PANAY (out to 12nm off the coast). - i.
-Threat Assessment.
-See Annex B, as well as the Country Studies at References E to I inclusive for more detail. - (1) General.
-NT has projected forces onto the BX island of PANAY IOT control the mineral resources, and to provide a viable alternate government that seeks to protect the Torbian minority of PANAY. - (2) NTMEF located on PANAY.
-The principle land component of the NTMEF located on PANAY is the 3 Marine BDE Task Group (BTG) supplemented with DIV troops.
+(1) AO FANNING.
+The AO includes the landmass, national air space and territorial waters of the BX island of PANAY (out to 12nm off the coast).

+- (1) General.
+OV has projected forces onto the BX island of PANAY IOT control the mineral resources, and to provide a viable alternate government that seeks to protect the Olvanan minority of PANAY. - (2) SFMEF located on PANAY.
+The principle land component of the SFMEF located on PANAY is the 1 Marine BDE Task Group (BTG) supplemented with DIV troops.
 The HQ is located in the city of ROXAS in the N of PANAY.
 One MAR BDET is in mobile defence IVO the SAN RAFAEL mine, One MAR BDET is conducting mobile defence IVO PASSI, a third MAR MBET is located in SARA, and the fourth is defending IVO CUARTERO.
 The MAR Tank Bn is in reserve IVO ROXAS to CATK any AS advance N from ILOILO or landing forces on the E coast.
-Recent intelligence suggests that the 3 Marine BDE has been reinforced with a Tank Coy equipped with T-72Bs.
-The NTMEF is positioned to prevent the return of control to the BX authorities IOT to gain time to legitimise their occupation through Information Warfare.
-3 MAR BDE is supported by a BN size organisation of insurgents from the Visayan Peoples Front:
+Recent intelligence suggests that the 1 Marine BDE has been reinforced with a Tank Coy equipped with T-72Bs.
+The SFMEF is positioned to prevent the return of control to the BX authorities IOT to gain time to legitimise their occupation through Information Warfare.
+1 MAR BDE is supported by a BN size organisation of insurgents from the Visayan Peoples Front: